- Aeronautics Glossary

 71. Arrival: the action or process of arriving.

-2 Departure: the action of leaving, typically to start a journey
+the action of leaving, typically to start a journey

 3. Jet Lag: extreme tiredness and other physical effects felt by a person after a long flight across several time zones.